koher/try-swift-2016/slides.md

 }
 ```

-^ Then, no one knows what errors can be actually thrown even by a function she implemented.
+^ Then, no one knows what kinds of errors can be actually thrown even by a function she implemented.
 It's so bad.
 Impossible to complete error handling, and we tend to be careless about it.

 ---